Kyi-Lay/Module-1-05-CSS-Positioning/README.md

 ![Box 2 is positioned in the center of Square 1, while in Square 2, Box 2 is positioned outside the square.](./assets/image-1.png)

----

-## 💡 Hints

-How does the CSS `position` property change the document's normal flow?

-## 🏆 Bonus

-If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* What is the `z-index` property?

-Use [Google](https://www.google.com) or another search engine to research this.

----
-© 2023 edX Boot Camps LLC.
-Confidential and Proprietary.
-All Rights Reserved.